wp-plugins/calculated-fields-form/README.txt

 * Supports **multiple field types**, like drop-down, checkboxes, radiobuttons, dates, numbers
 * Accept operations with dates (ex: days between two dates)
 * Smart automatic number and prices identification into the field values
-* Supports form separators and comments sections to layout the form in a more friendly way
+* Supports form separators and comments sections to layout the form in a friendlier way
 * Manage multiple calculated forms
 * Practical "clone" button to duplicate a form
 * Five pre-built practical samples included
+* Multi pages forms supported.
+* Conditional rules uupported.
+Useful for creating wizzards.
 * Intuitive and interactive form builder interface

 There are five samples already included with the installation: